 About Royal Palace of Madrid

 The Royal Palace of Madrid (Palacio Real de Madrid) is the official – although not the actual – home of the Spanish royal family.
 Now used mainly for ceremonial and public functions, the Royal Palace of Madrid is open to the public as a museum of the building’s and the country’s history.
+As such, the Royal Palace of Madrid features as one of our Top 10 Visitor Attractions in Spain.

-Prior to the building of the Royal Palace of Madrid, the site on which it sits was home to the Antiguo Alcazar, translated as the Old Fortress.
+Long before Madrid became the capital of Spain, Emir Mohamed I chose Magerit (the city’s Arabic name) as the site for a fortress to protect Toledo from the advancing Christians.
+Prior to the building of the Royal Palace of Madrid, the site on which it sits was home to the Emir’s Antiguo Alcazar, translated as the Old Fortress.

 When this burnt down in 1734, Felipe V (Philip V) ordered the construction of what would become the Royal Palace of Madrid.
-Begun in 1738, the Royal Palace of Madrid would take seventeen years to complete and its first resident was the infamous Charles III (Carlos III).
-It would serve as the home of the Spain’s monarchs until 1931 under Alfonso XIII.
+Begun in 1738, the Royal Palace of Madrid would take 17 years to complete and its first resident was the infamous Charles III (Carlos III), known as the ‘Mayor of Madrid’ for the large number of reforms he undertook.

 As well as the historical significance of the Royal Palace of Madrid, the site also has stunning gardens in which to wander around.
 On Wednesdays, there is a changing of the guard ceremony.
-The Royal Palace of Madrid features as one of our Top 10 Visitor Attractions in Spain.

 Discover the best Historic Sites in Spain, from Seville Cathedral to Girona Arab Baths and more, includes an interactive map of Spanish cultural locations and monuments.